-Note: Drag and Drop interactions work between multiple apps on iPad but Apple limits their functionality on iPhones and iPod Touches.
+Note: Drag and Drop interactions work between multiple apps on iPad and Mac but Apple limits their functionality on iPhones and iPod Touches.
 Not all features described below are available on all devices.

-To use Drag and Drop, tap and hold certain items for a moment until they appear to lift off the screen, then drag your finger away from it slightly to begin the drag process.
-While holding the item with one finger, you're free to use your other fingers to interact with for Score or any other app on your iPad.
+To use Drag and Drop on iOS, tap and hold certain items for a moment until they appear to lift off the screen, then drag your finger away from it slightly to begin the drag process.
+While holding the item with one finger, you're free to use your other fingers to interact with forScore or any other app on your iPad.
+On macOS, drag and drop works immediately-just click and drag without pausing first.
+Since Macs don't support multiple simultaneous pointer interactions, some drag and drop techniques described below may not be practical on macOS.